Moonlit.Summer Banquet

-Gathering fresh abalone, flaxseed-fed chicken, Yunlin wild mullet roe, Penghu raw frozen medium roll, flaxseed-fed pork, and other delicacies from land and sea, we weave together the foundations of Hakka village cuisine and Taiwanese dishes through diverse techniques and refined handiwork.
+Gathering fresh abalone, flaxseed-fed chicken, Taiwanese wild mullet roe, Penghu raw frozen medium roll, flaxseed-fed pork, and other delicacies from land and sea, we weave together the foundations of Hakka village cuisine and Taiwanese dishes through diverse techniques and refined handiwork.

 Bottle gourds are skillfully crafted into lucky bags, enclosing snow crabs, flaxseed-sed pork, and mushrooms, gently simmered in chicken broth, fully savoring the fresh sweetness and elegance of the season.